custom-cards/flex-table-card/README.md

 | attr_as_list      | string   | matched attribute is expected to contain a list to be expanded down the table (see table 1, 2 and 3)

-**Example**
+**Examples**

 - configuration of the contents is done by a two step approach

   - first the candidate **rows** have to be *queried* using wildcarding/regular expressions, leading to a set of entities (candidates)
-  - eventually for each column a rule has to be given how the matching should happen, matched e.g. attributes will then be exposed as the contents of the row (cells).
+  - eventually for each column a rule has to be given how the matching should happen, matched e.g. attributes will then be exposed as the contents of the row (cells)

 ```yaml
 - type: custom:flex-table-card